Using Intune and Winget to Install, Uninstall, and Update Windows Applications

 winget install -h --id "app_id" [--source "source"] --accept-source-agreements --accept-package-agreements

-Below is an example PowerShell command to install Google Chrome.
+Below is an example PowerShell script to install Google Chrome.

 Step 3: Upload and Deploy the Script